 Sally and Liz Dack, a volunteer nurse, were arranging to evacuate the families to Tirana where a Greek air force plane was waiting to fly them to Britain.
 On the day of departure, Jack Straw announced that all the visas had been refused.
-Two days later, as they returned to their hotel after sending a fax to Tony Blair asking him to reconsider, they were attacked by masked gunmen and Sally was shot through the leg.
+Two days later, as they returned to their hotel after sending a fax to Tony Blair asking him to reconsider, they were attacked by masked gunmen and Sally was shot.

 President Rexhep Meidani sent his Minister of Health to Tropoje to evacuate Sally by helicopter but she refused to leave without the children.
 Two weeks later she received the following letter.

 Dear Miss Becker,

 I am glad to hear the good news coming from Tropoje that your health keeps improving and that actually your condition is not life threatening.
 Considering this a grave act which "you good lady did not deserve" I am convinced that the generous and patriotic region of Tropoje has given and will give you the occasion to access that it knows to respect guests, and that ugly act which aims to take your life is alien to the tradition and mentality of this region.

 Just like my people I have followed with much admiration your activities to aid the people in need due to the anachronistic wars fomented by sick minds amidst Europe; once in Bosnia, yesterday in Kosovo and today in Albania.